pickyourtrail_logo

 Whether it is the centuries-old history of the Hinterdorf or the record-breaking heights of the Matterhorn Glacier Paradise, every place in Zermatt offers a variety of experiences found nowhere else in the world.
 From the mirror-like reflections at Lake Stellisee to the dramatic 360-degree views from the Gornergrat summit, each location provides a unique perspective of the Swiss Alps.
 These iconic landmarks deliver an unforgettable journey for every traveler, regardless of the season.

-To ensure you don’t miss any of these legendary spots, plan your journey with our Switzerland tour packages for personalized itineraries designed to showcase the very best of the Alps.
+To ensure you don’t miss any of these legendary spots of Zermatt, plan your Switzerland journey with our Switzerland tour packages for completely personalised itineraries designed to showcase the very best of the Alps.

 FAQs